Essential Block Model Information

 Each unit has three 2-3 hour, face-to-face teaching sessions per week.
 Teaching sessions are scheduled over three days, in multiple combinations of days and times (morning, afternoon and evening).
 Units with labs and Prac classes have additional teaching time.

 New delivery spaces for teaching in VU Collaborate are made ready 2 weeks before class starts which is the beginning of week 3 of each block.
+VU Collaborate spaces for placement are created 5 weeks before teaching, 4 weeks before students get access.
+The code PL, is placed automatically into the Gradebook for the Callista Result code.
 To see information about the different types of spaces and when they change, see these guides.

 Here is a short video - First Year Model explained in 60 seconds